rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 - [`Rsvim.buf.writeSync()`](/docs/next/api/rsvim/classes/RsvimBuf#writesync) writes the buffer (specified by ID) to file system synchronously
   :::

-Then you can verify the file content in file system.
+Now you verify the file changes in file system.

 ## Quit